daanzu/deepspeech-websocket-server/README.md

 * Client
     - Streams raw audio data from microphone to server via WebSocket
     - Voice activity detection (VAD) to ignore noise and segment microphone input into separate utterances
+    - Hypnotizing spinner to indicate voice activity is detected!
+    - Option to automatically save each utterance to a separate .wav file, for later testing

 ## Installation